smr547/cruise-description/model/README.md

 Cruise will typically involve no changes in crew or passengers.

-A cruise starts in one Locations, has a series of stopovers, and ends at a final destination (typically a major port or marina.
+A cruise starts in one Locations, has a series of stopovers, and ends at a final destination (typically a major port or marina).
 It can be viewed as a sequence of legs.

 A cruise has attributes: